What next for Venezuela? Crisis and isolation

 Related: Trump considers sanctions against Venezuela after vote

 Many world leaders say the vote eroded any last traces of democracy in the South American nation.
 The United States, Spain, Mexico, Argentina, Brazil, Peru, Colombia, Canada, Costa Rica and Panama condemned it.
-However, Nicaragua supported the vote.
+Nicaragua and Bolivia praised the vote.

 Maduro and many of his supporters say the election will make for a more peaceful country and help revive Venezuela's economy, which is spiraling out of control.
 Sunday's violence suggested the opposite.